 If the budget has a Salary Cap enabled, this will be expandable section.
 It will also display the individual’s salary without the cap imposed.

 The following image shows the Period Benefits Totals section.
 The values are described below.

 This read-only section is pre-populated based on data entered on the Line Setup page for this person (specific individual or a TBD one).
-You can use the Update Rate link in any period to refresh the rates for this person, for that period and any future periods.

 For more information on benefits rules and rates, see GIM 3 Fringe Benefit Rates and Sponsored Projects.